[Exclusive] China and Russia top EU list of global human-rights abusers

 The Chinese officials are linked to Beijing's persecution of the Uighur minority, rather than to its crackdown on pro-democracy protesters in Hong Kong, EU sources told EUobserver.

-The Russian ones are linked to abuses in Chechnya.
+The Russian ones are linked to abuses in the Russian province of Chechnya, one source added.

 The list was agreed by EU diplomats in Brussels on Thursday (11 March) and will enter into force after foreign ministers give assent on 22 March.